 How do you know which flour to use?

 It depends on what you are baking.
-Flour’s main job is to provide structure, which explains why the amount of flour used is normally more than the other ingredients.
+Flour chemistry can be delicate, and flour’s main job is to provide structure, which explains why the amount of flour used is normally more than the other ingredients.
 So, if you were baking a loaf of bread, I would suggest using bread flour.
 Bread flour would be more ideal than cake flour and even all-purpose flour because it has been made to provide the best conditions when baking bread.
 Can’t do gluten?
 There are many gluten-free flours that can help to provide that structure with the added bonus of the other ingredients to pick up the slack.